 The successor to my first MTB (the Vitus Sentier 29 VR) I built with the Pole Taival M frame so both, my daughter and I, could ride it.
 The Taival M frame is about the same length (reach & chain stay) as the Vitus, but it is a good deal lower.

 The steel frame of the Taival feels much more supple than the Vitus' aluminium frame did, and due to the length, the Taival feels more stable, too.

 Way easier to ride fast down hills.
 Way more fun!

 I am using the Taival to test things, and I have changed some things, already.
 I put the Charge Spoon saddle back on that I had on the Vitus.
 I added a Timber Bell.

-One spoke broke on the old rear wheel, so I'm going to replace that with either a DT Swiss E 1900 Spline (if I could find that anywhere), or a Nukeproof Horizon wheel.
-At that point, I'll also put on a WTB Judge 2.4 rear tyre in Tough/Fast Rolling.
-Because.
+I replaced the rear wheel with a DT Swiss E 1900 Spline, cheap and cheerful.
+I also put on a WTB Judge 2.4 rear tyre in Tough/Fast Rolling.

-All the parts come from the Vitus, except for the dropper post, which I had to buy, the headset, which came with the frame, and the bottom bracket, which was making creaking noises on the Vitus, so I bought a new one.
+Most parts came from the Vitus, except for the dropper post, which I had to buy, the headset, which came with the frame, and the bottom bracket, which was making creaking noises on the Vitus, so I bought a new one.

 This is what the bike looked like two days before I started riding it.